fuxingloh/vue-horizontal/docs/content/en/design/taxonomy.md

 * Should scroll smoothly to indicate to touch screen and trackpad users they can touch scroll.
 * Should not block content.
   * Thus, for the benefit of mobile users, it should be hidden if view port width is low.
+  * Should be relative to the content height, `smaller content height = smaller button`.
   * For mobile users <span style="color: purple;font-weight:700;">peeking</span> should be used to indicate that users can touch scroll to next.

 ## Peeking